brainlife/docs/docs/tutorial/networkneuroscience-functional.md

     * For input, select the generated bold mask, preprocessed functional data, the Glasser parcellation-volume, and the preprocessed regressors by clicking the drop-down menu and finding the appropriate datasets.
     * Select the box for 'Archive all output datasets when finished'
         * For 'Dataset Tags,' type and enter 'functional connectivity matrix'
     * Hit 'Submit'

+Once complete, you can now visualize the network!

+### Visualize functional  networks.

+1. On the 'Process' tab, click 'Submit App' to submit a new application.
+    * In the search bar, type 'Network Visualization'
+    * Click the app card.
+1. On the 'Submit App' page, select the following:
+    * For conmat (preprocessed), select the conmat (functional connectivity matrix) for the functional network generated above by clicking the drop-down menu and finding the appropriate dataset.
+    * Leave all other options as defaults
+    * Select the box for 'Archive all output datasets when finished'
+        * For 'Dataset Tags,' type and enter 'functional visualization'
+    * Hit 'Submit'

 **Nice work!
 You've completed this tutorial.
 Now that the app is finished, you're ready to perform group analyses on your connectivity matrices and examine the network structure of your data!**